NickatelbNornkirn/JumpDiveClock/README.md

 * marking time (duh);
 * comparing the current time with your personal best;
+* stats (best possible time, current pace, % of runs that reach each segment, personal best, world record, sum of best);
+* a backup system that creates copies of the speedgame's data whenever a change is made to it;
+* almost completely customizable via a config file;
+* runs on Linux (and probably on *BSD, haven't tested it).

 ### Where did this name come from?

 I speedrun a Mario fangame where the fastest way to move without equipment is to repeatedly jump and dive.

+## Wayland?

+I don't plan on adding it myself because I don't use Wayland and don't plan on doing so, but I'm open to pull requests.

 ## Running